Content Map Terms

 What Happens

 How quickly dementia progresses depends on what is causing it and the area of the brain that is affected.
 Some types of dementia progress slowly over several years.
-Other types may progress more rapidly.
-If vascular dementia is caused by a series of small strokes, the loss of mental skills may be gradual.
-If it is caused by a single stroke in a large blood vessel, loss of function may occur suddenly.
+Other types may progress more quickly.

 The course of dementia varies greatly from one person to another.
-Early diagnosis and treatment with medicines may help for a while.
-Even without these medicines, some people remain stable for months or years, while others decline rapidly.
+An early diagnosis and treatment with medicines may help for a while.
+Even without these medicines, some people remain stable for months or years, while others get worse quickly.

-Even with the best care, people with dementia tend to have a shorter lifespan than the average person their age.
-The progression varies depending on the disease causing the dementia and whether the person has other illnesses such as diabetes or heart disease.
-Death usually results from lung or kidney infections caused by being bedridden.
+Even with the best care, people who have dementia tend to have a shorter lifespan than the average person their age.

 Call 9-1-1 or other emergency services immediately if signs of a stroke or transient ischemic attack (TIA) develop suddenly.
 These may include: